-If you require a District Nurse to attend, the initial referal will be by a Doctor/ Nurse Practitioner or Practice Nurse
+If you require a District Nurse to attend, the initial referral will be by a Doctor/ or Practice Nurse

 HELPING US TO HELP YOU

-If you arrive more than fifteen minutes late for an appointment, you may be asked to make another appointment - unless it is an emergency.
+If you arrive more than TEN minutes late for an appointment, you may be asked to make another appointment - unless it is an emergency.

 Please cancel any appointments you are unable to attend, whether at the Surgery or a Hospital.

 Many patients do not keep their booked appointments.
 See Latest News page for recent months' number of DNA's